 sudo ifconfig en0 ether 02:11:22:33:44:55

-en0 is typically the Wi-Fi interface (verify with networksetup -listallhardwareports).
+en0 is usually the Wi-Fi interface (verify with networksetup -listallhardwareports).
 Important: disconnect Wi-Fi before changing (Wi-Fi → Turn Off), run the command, then reconnect.
-The 02: prefix indicates a 'locally administered' address (U/L bit set to 1) — convention recommended by RFC 7042 to avoid collisions with manufacturer-assigned MACs.
+The 02: prefix marks a 'locally administered' address (U/L bit set to 1).
+This is a convention recommended by RFC 7042 to avoid collisions with manufacturer-assigned MACs.

 Linux - with macchanger (standard package).